 Tracy was abused by Coach Everett Uchiyama, who coached her in the early 1990s at SOCAL Aquatics in Tustin, California.

 “Uchiyama began the grooming process when I was approximately 14 years old and began sexually abusing me when I was 16,” Tracy said.
 “It was no secret that he was abusing me – I believe the other coaches knew about it and did nothing.”

-They certainly knew about it by 1999: that’s when reports circulated throughout SOCA Aquatics about Uchiyama having a sexual relationship with yet another young swimmer.
+They certainly knew about it by 1999: that’s when reports circulated throughout SOCAL Aquatics about Uchiyama having a sexual relationship with yet another young swimmer.
 Uchiyama abruptly resigned and moved to Colorado Springs, where he worked as the National Team Coordinator at USA Swimming’s headquarters.